Maximal curves with respect to quadratic extensions over finite fields: Introduction

 \section{Introduction}

 Throughout the whole paper we consider an absolutely irreducible smooth projective algebraic curve $X$ (just called curve from now on) of genus $g$ and defined over the finite field ${\mathbb F}_q$.
-In the context of estimating the number $\sharp X({\mathbb F}_{q^n})$ of rational points of $X$ over ${\mathbb F}_{q^n}$, we propose a detailed study of an inequality hightlighted by Hallouin and Perret.
-This inequality canonically appears in \cite{Hallouin-Perret} among a series of meaningful bounds obtained as consequences of non-negativity of a series of Gram determinants.
+In the context of estimating the number $\sharp X({\mathbb F}_{q^n})$ of rational points of $X$ over ${\mathbb F}_{q^n}$, we propose a detailed study of an inequality implicit in the work of Ihara in \cite{Ihara} and hightlighted by Hallouin and Perret in \cite{Hallouin-Perret}.
+Indeed, this inequality canonically appears in \cite{Hallouin-Perret} among a series of meaningful bounds obtained as consequences of non-negativity of a series of Gram determinants.

 Let us sketch the method developped in \cite{Hallouin-Perret}.
 The Neron-Severi group of the surface $X \times X$ can be quotiented by numerical equivalence and thus tensorised to obtain a real vector space $\Num(X \times X)_{\mathbb{R}}$ equipped by the intersection pairing.
 As a consequence of the Hodge-index theorem the intersection pairing is negative definite on the vector space orthogonal to the plane generated by the classes of the horizontal and vertical fibres.
 We denote by $\wp$ the orthogonal projection onto this subspace.
 For an integer $k$ we thus consider $\gamma_k$ the push-down by $\wp_*$ of the class of the graph of the $k$-th iterated Frobenius that we normalize by $\sqrt{q}^k$.
-The non-negativity of the determinant of the Gram matrix $\Gram(\gamma_0,\gamma_1)$ expresses exactly the Weil inequality, as explained in Subsection 2.2.1 in \cite{Hallouin-Perret}: \begin{thm} (Weil, \cite{Weil}) Let $X$ be a curve defined over $\mathbb{F}_q$ of genus $g$.
+The non-negativity of the determinant of the Gram matrix $\Gram(\gamma_0,\gamma_1)$ expresses exactly the Weil inequality, as explained in Subsection 2.2 in \cite{Hallouin-Perret}: \begin{thm} (Weil, \cite{Weil}) Let $X$ be a curve defined over $\mathbb{F}_q$ of genus $g$.
 We have

-\end{thm} Next, the non-negativity of the Gram matrix $\Gram(\gamma_0,\gamma_1,\gamma_2)$ together with the arithmetic constraint $\sharp X({\mathbb F}_{q^2}) \geq \sharp X({\mathbb F}_q)$ yields to the Ihara bound, as explained in Subsection 2.3 in \cite{Hallouin-Perret}: \begin{thm} (Ihara, \cite{Ihara}) Let $X$ be a curve defined over $\mathbb{F}_q$ of genus $g \geq 1$.
+\end{thm} Next, the non-negativity of the Gram matrix $\Gram(\gamma_0,\gamma_1,\gamma_2)$ together with the arithmetic constraint $\sharp X({\mathbb F}_{q^2}) \geq \sharp X({\mathbb F}_q)$ yields to the Ihara bound, as explained in Subsection 3.3 in \cite{Hallouin-Perret}: \begin{thm} (Ihara, \cite{Ihara}) Let $X$ be a curve defined over $\mathbb{F}_q$ of genus $g \geq 1$.
 We have

 \end{thm} Meanwhile, Hallouin and Perret have also noticed that the non-negativity of the determinant of the Gram matrix $\Gram(\gamma_0,\gamma_1,\gamma_2)$ leads to the following inequality: \begin{thm} (Hallouin and Perret, Proposition 12 in \cite{Hallouin-Perret}) Let $X$ be a curve defined over $\mathbb{F}_q$ of genus $g \geq 1$.
 We have